daffakamal/tugas-2-nwdc-2022/README.md

 # tugas-2-nwdc-2022

-Build a landing page with HTML and Taikwind CSS.
+Creating a landing page with HTML and Tailwind CSS.